 Any student in Chacewater School identified as having attendance below 90% will have all further absence unauthorised on schools register.
 However, should parent(s) provide evidence from a medical practitioner advising that the period of absence was necessary, the absence for the evidenced period will be authorised.

-The following national codes will be used to record attendance information.
+National Codes will be used to record attendance information - these can be seen in Appendix 1.